-- (1) This section applies to a person (the receiver) who- - (a) is or has been a person employed or engaged by a prescribed entity, specialist DFV service provider or support service provider; and - (b) in that capacity was given, or given access to, information under this part about another person. - (2) This section also applies to a person (also the receiver) who is given, or is given access to, information about another person by a person mentioned in subsection (1)(a). - (3) The receiver must not use the information, or disclose or give access to the information to anyone else. - Maximum penalty-100 penalty units or 2 years imprisonment. - (4) However, the receiver may use the information, or disclose or give access to the information to someone else, if the use, disclosure or giving of access- - (a) is permitted under this part; or - (b) if the entity that employs or engages the receiver is required to comply, under the Information Privacy Act 2009, with the information privacy information privacy principles means-
+- (1) This section applies to a person (the receiver) who- - (a) is or has been a person employed or engaged by a prescribed entity, specialist DFV service provider or support service provider; and - (b) in that capacity was given, or given access to, information under this part about another person. - (2) This section also applies to a person (also the receiver) who is given, or is given access to, information about another person by a person mentioned in subsection (1)(a).

-- principles-complies with the information privacy principles; or - (c) is otherwise required or permitted by law. - (5) Subsection (4)(b) applies despite the operation of the Information Privacy Act 2009, section 7(2). - (6) In this section-
+- (3) The receiver must not use the information, or disclose or give access to the information to anyone else. - Maximum penalty-100 penalty units or 2 years imprisonment. - (4) However, the receiver may use the information, or disclose or give access to the information to someone else, if the use, disclosure or giving of access- - (a) is permitted under this part; or - (b) if the entity that employs or engages the receiver is required to comply with the QPPs under the Information Privacy Act 2009-complies with the QPPs under that Act: or - (c) is otherwise required or permitted by law. - (5) Subsection (4)(b) applies despite the operation of the Information Privacy Act 2009, section 7.